CruzLaporte718/Javascript-Password-Generator/README.md

 ### WHEN prompted for password criteria THEN I select which criteria to include in the password:

-#### I gave my password 3 special character,3 numerical characters and 2 uppercase characters.
+#### I gave my password 3 special characters, 3 numerical characters and 2 uppercase characters.

 ### WHEN prompted for the length of the password choose a length of at least 8 characters and no more than 128 characters:

 #### I chose a password of 8 characters consisting of numbers,special characters, and uppercase letters.

-### WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters:
+### WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt, my input should be validated, one or more character types should be selected:

-#### I used 3 character types to generate a password
+#### I used 3 var character types to generate a password and logged it.

-### WHEN I answer each prompt, my input should be validated, one or more character types should be selected:

-####

 ### WHEN all prompts are answered THEN a password is generated that matches the selected criteria: